 In the end, these are the changes to

 Once the modified binary file was saved, I could have flashed it onto the two Sonoff switches.
-Instead, I used over the air upgrading as described in t can be flashed in a previous post Over the Air Sonoff Flashing.
+Instead, I used over the air upgrading as described in a previous post Over the Air Sonoff Flashing.

 I was greatly disappointed during the first tests!
 While it worked very well on the bench, the lights in the room lit up or closed capriciously.
 It seemed that the inputs of the ESP8266 floated rather than being pulled towards Vcc by internal resistances.
 I reopened everything to put 10k ohms resistors between the Vcc (B1) pin and the GPIO14 pin (B5).
 Unfortunately, this did not bring about any improvement.